Jamie Mackie: Queens Park Rangers

 On 16 June 2015, Mackie returned for a second spell at Queens Park Rangers, signing a two-year deal after his release by Nottingham Forest.

 Mackie's return to Loftus Road was plagued with injuries, restricting him to fewer than 20 league starts in each of his three seasons.
 At the end of the 2017–18 season Mackie's contract had expired and it was agreed he would leave QPR at the end of the campaign.
 He played his final game for QPR when he came off of the bench in a 3–1 victory over Birmingham City on 28 April 2018.

 Oxford United

 On 18 July 2018, Oxford United of League One announced that Mackie had signed a two-year contract.
 He was given the number 19 shirt and made his debut in the opening match of the season, a 4–0 defeat away at Barnsley.
-After a few weeks on the sidelines due to a hip injury, Mackie scored his first goal in the 4th minute of a bottom-of-the-table fixture against Plymouth Argyle on 13 October, which ended in a 2–0 victory for Oxford.
+After a few weeks on the sidelines because of a hip injury, Mackie scored his first goal in the 4th minute of a bottom-of-the-table fixture against Plymouth Argyle on 13 October, which ended in a 2–0 victory for Oxford.

 He announced his retirement at the end of the 2019–20 season, at the age of 34.